Frenkel–Kontorova model

-The Frenkel–Kontorova model, also known as the FK model, is a fundamental model of low-dimensional nonlinear physics.
+The Frenkel–Kontorova (FK) model is a fundamental model of low-dimensional nonlinear physics.

 The generalized FK model describes a chain of classical particles with nearest neighbor interactions and subjected to a periodic on-site substrate potential.
 In its original and simplest form the interactions are taken to be harmonic and the potential to be sinusoidal with a periodicity commensurate with the equilibrium distance of the particles.
 Different choices for the interaction and substrate potentials and inclusion of a driving force may describe a wide range of different physical situations.